-Board of Directors
+The OPHA Board of Directors

-Tamara Falls, President
+Tamara Falls, MS, Immediate Past President

-Tamara Falls believes advocating for policies that protect and promote health and health equity is essential to creating healthy, thriving communities.
+Tamara Falls, MS, believes advocating for policies that protect and promote health and health equity is essential to creating healthy, thriving communities.
 Tamara is passionate about working to dismantle institutional racism and promote equitable policies and systems.
 In her current role as Chief Advocacy and Equity Officer for Metropolitan Family Services, her work is focused on advocating for equitable policies and ensuring equitable and inclusive programs for BIPOC and low-income individuals and families.

 Tamara has a background in human services and community engagement focused on addressing social determinants of health.
 She has a BA in Psychology and an MS in Human Services.
 She has 15+ years of experience engaging with underrepresented populations and as a trainer for equity, inclusion, adverse childhood experiences, and trauma informed care.